MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *pCmdUI*
+*pCmdUI*<br/>
- Pointer to the `CMFCRibbonCmdUI` object that specifies which user-interface elements are to be enabled and which are to be disabled.
+[in] Pointer to the `CMFCRibbonCmdUI` object that specifies which user-interface elements are to be enabled and which are to be disabled.

- [in] *pTarget*
+*pTarget*<br/>
- Pointer to the window that controls the enabling or disabling of the user-interface elements.
+[in] Pointer to the window that controls the enabling or disabling of the user-interface elements.

- [in] *bDisableIfNoHndler*
+*bDisableIfNoHndler*<br/>
- TRUE to disable the user-interface item if no handler is defined in a message map; otherwise, FALSE.
+[in] TRUE to disable the user-interface item if no handler is defined in a message map; otherwise, FALSE.

 ### Remarks